-The kitchen was heady with the aroma of salty sea air, spice, and fresh cut basil.
-I massaged freshly-caught halibut with cracked pepper, salt, and a full-bodied extra virgin, and served it skewered and grilled, alongside a luscious heirloom watermelon.
+The kitchen was heady with the aroma of salty sea air and fresh snipped basil.
+The halibut was fresh from the seaport, seasoned with salt and pepper and olive oil, skewered and grilled, and served alongside an heirloom watermelon.

 Grilled halibut skewers with watermelon and peppery basil oil is one of my favorite halibut recipes.
 It takes a standard fish kebab up a notch or two.

 I make this halibut recipe quite frequently during watermelon season.
-Fresh halibut from our local fishmonger (who brings these beauties in from the seaport each day while we sleep), sweet watermelon from the family farm down the road, and a good handful of basil from my summer backyard harvest.
-That’s it – along with a few seasonings and spices likely on hand.
+Fresh halibut from our local fishmonger (who brings these beauties in from the New York seaport each day while we sleep), sweet watermelon from our local farm, and a good handful of basil from my summer backyard harvest.

 It’s all about the flavor of that basil oil though!
 Make as little or as much as you’d like.
 The only rule is make sure there’s enough oil to cover the basil, and then add a bit more, it should be fluid with lots of movement.